 - Staff interviewers have the right to ask a source when necessary to repeat a quote without the use of profane language.

-- All writing in the Jacket, other than letters to the editor in the newsmagazine, or solicited contributions (such as guest columns), will be written by students of the journalism program and will not be accepted otherwise.
+- All writing in the Jacket, other than letters to the editor, or solicited contributions (such as guest columns), will be written by students of the journalism program and will not be accepted otherwise.

 - Berkeley High students outside of the Jacket staff will have the opportunity to submit writing to the Jacket.